 - Access to the extensive equipment and facilities that are available in the School.

 The main methods of interacting with the School are:

 - Recruitment opportunities for either work experience or for graduate positions - Staff (often SEMS alumni) from the company are invited to participate in the various ILF activities.

-- College/Industrial Studentships - Ensure that panel members are made aware of the college studentships programme, where projects are funded jointly by a college scholarship with an industrial top up.
+- College/Industrial Studentships - Ensure that panel members are made aware of the competitive QMUL or CDT studentship opportunities, where projects are funded jointly by a college scholarship with an industrial top up.

 - Prize Day - Companies will support whenever possible student prizes, that are awarded at the annual prize day.
 This event will coincide with the annual research focused ILF in the School.